scp02/aMazing-Labyrinth/README.md

   - Saving game files
   - Possible pathway generator

-It is recommended to play on a monitor with 1920×1080 screen.
+It is recommended to play on a resolution of 1920×1080 or greater.

 **Screenshots:**
 ![image](https://user-images.githubusercontent.com/92695424/147497102-4e8b26dc-9ef0-4cea-a875-030b841ca053.png)